JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 - follows all recommendations from [](plugin_user_experience.md)
 - follows all requirements from [Plugin Overview page](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html)

-The _Busy Plugin Developers.
+The webinar _Busy Plugin Developers.
 Episode 2_ discusses [5 tips for optimizing JetBrains Marketplace plugin page](https://youtu.be/oB1GA9JeeiY?t=52) in more detail.

 See also [](marketing.md) about widgets and badges.